shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 ---

+CIR / color temperature /

+If illuminated point  is 5x times away from light source is ok to use point light

-one of the most important and influential elements i
+One of the most important and influential elements.
+Give viewer idea about shape geo depth and texture

 # Properties of Light Source